leonarci/NodeJS-2022-Q2_crud-api/README.md

 4. Use `npm test` to run test.
    1. !!!
 The server need to be offline at the moment of the starting test, because supertest will turn it on automatically.
    2. test scenarions are implemented with `supertest` and `jest`
+5. Use `npm run start:multi` to run app using CLUSTER API.